 In clinical practice, where a mother is at risk of transmitting a significant viral illness, we would expect the mother to be under specialist care, or for specialist advice to be sought.
 The information below is intended as a guide based on nationally and internationally recognised guidance, and is not intended to replace that of an individual’s specialist team.

 Please note- where the guidelines cited on this page recommend avoidance of breastfeeding during nipple fissuring, bleeding or mastitis. this advice is specific to the maternal conditions mentioned and should not be applied to the general population.

-WHO Updates on HIV and Infant Feeding 2016 – The recent report from the World Health Organisation (WHO) provides guidelines for countries with high HIV prevalence and settings in which diarrhoea, pneumonia and undernutrition are common causes of infant and child mortality, but is also intended to be applicable to settings with a low prevalence of HIV depending on the background rates and causes of infant and child mortality.
+WHO Updates on HIV and Infant Feeding 2016 – The World Health Organisation (WHO) provides guidelines for countries with high HIV prevalence and settings in which diarrhoea, pneumonia and undernutrition are common causes of infant and child mortality, but is also intended to be applicable to settings with a low prevalence of HIV depending on the background rates and causes of infant and child mortality.
 The latest recommendation for mothers living with HIV in these settings who are taking antiretroviral therapy (ART) and have no signs of immune or viral failure include: